Homemade Shake and Bake chicken is quick and easy to prepare, and stores well in your pantry, for an effortless homemade meal whenever life gets busy!

 One final note: Store-bought Shake 'n Bake contains high fructose corn syrup (sugar), however I did not add sugar to my recipe.
 This is one reason why my homemade version doesn't bake up quite as dark.
 If desired, you can add one teaspoon of white sugar to your seasoning.

-Shake and Bake Instructions
+How to make Shake and Bake Chicken

-Ways to Use it
+Ways to Use it on chicken

 - Baked chicken nuggets - Bake the breaded nuggets at 425 degrees for 8-10 minutes.